chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 UDP and TCP port spaces with RDMA services.
 The DDP protocol is such an example {{?RFC5041}}.

-For this purpose, the current document specifies a set of transport protocol port number assignments.
-IANA has assigned the following ports for NFS/RDMA in the IANA port registry, according to the guidelines described in {{!RFC6335}}.
+For this purpose, the current document lists a set of port number assignments that IANA has already assigned for NFS/RDMA in the IANA port registry, according to the guidelines described in {{!RFC6335}}.

 ~~~
   nfsrdma 20049/tcp Network File System (NFS) over RDMA